lendis-advice-offboaridng-interview-exit-interview-hero

 Offboarding interview - A guide for the exit interview

-The departure of an employee is an unpleasant occasion.
-At the same time, the situation offers something positive: the opportunity for an exit interview.
-Such an interview at the end of the offboarding process gives you the chance to receive valuable feedback from your employees.
+An employee leaving is an unpleasant matter.
+At the same time, the situation does offer something positive: the opportunity for an exit interview.
+Such an interview at the end of the offboarding gives you the chance to get valuable feedback from your employees.
 With the right questions, you can identify problems and avoid mistakes in the future.
-This will increase satisfaction in the company in the long term and reduce staff turnover.
+In the long term, this will increase satisfaction in the company and reduce turnover.
 This guide shows you how to design a structured offboarding interview.

 What is an offboarding interview?
 And why you shouldn't do without it.